Free TradingView Volume Anomaly Indicator: Z-Score Pine Script

 Quant rationale: Vol Z is mean-reverting by construction.
 Once a spike enters the historical lookback it raises the baseline mean, making the same volume level less anomalous with each passing bar.
 A spike to 2–3σ is typically a one-time event: a large order arriving, a news catalyst, a stop cascade.
 When that order flow finishes deploying, volume returns to baseline.

 The triangle fires at or near the peak of that event.
-With the spike now normalising, momentum has no new fuel unless another catalyst arrives.
+With the spike now normalising, the move needs fresh participation to continue.

 Tighten your stop.
 Plan your exit.
 Don’t enter here.